DeFoxa/kompact_total_order_multicast/README.md

 General Framework:

-    - two Kompact component types: Master and Worker. one master and multiple workers (can be any number >= 2)
+    - two Kompact component types: Master and Worker. one master and multiple workers
     - Master generates a port for request response from workers.
         - request enum contains two types: one for RFP (request for proposal) and one for accepted sequence_number & message.
+        - Master logical clock determines message delivery ordering
     - writing logic for local message handling on actors (fn receive_local).
 However, can be easily implemented for receive_network if working in distributed system of master and workers.